shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The cat turned into a deer, which was a surprise, but not enough to deter Robin Hood.
 The half-orc gave Drathalion a bag of gold, and this bag looked to be full of actual gold.

 “Perfect!
 That’s just what I need.”
-He reached down and tapped Marigold the assassin on the head.
+He reached down and tapped his grandma on the head.
 “Go.”

-Marigold the assassin sneaked through the bushes until she was in pouncing range of the half-orc.
+Grandma Marigold snuck through the bushes until she was in pouncing range of the half-orc.
 With a coordinated effort from some fellow bandits, she jumped out of the bush and held a knife to the half-orc’s neck.
 Another bandit held a fully charge arrow shot to the deer’s face.

 “Give us the gold, and no one gets hurt.”
-Marigold snarled.
+Grandma Marigold snarled.
 “And don’t you even think about yelling for help.”
 She pressed the knife a little harder up against his neck.

 “Sure, let me get that for you.”
 The half-orc slowly reached into his bag of holding.
 “I know I have it in here somewhere.